okikio/native/packages/animate/README.md

 ### The long list of Get Methods

-- `getTargets(): HTMLElement[]` - Returns an Array of HTMLElement's
-- `getAnimation(element: HTMLElement): Animation` - Allows you to select a specific animation from an element
+- `getAnimation(target: HTMLElement): Animation` - Allows you to select a specific animation from an element
-- `getTiming(value: HTMLElement | Animation): EffectTiming | AnimationOptions` - Returns the timings of an Animation, given a target E.g. { duration, endDelay, delay, iterations, iterationStart, direction, easing, fill, etc... }
+- `getTiming(value: HTMLElement | Animation): EffectTiming | AnimationOptions` - Returns the timings of an Animation, given a target.
+E.g. { duration, endDelay, delay, iterations, iterationStart, direction, easing, fill, etc... }
-- `getTotalDuration(): number` - Returns the total duration of the animation of all elements added together
 - `getCurrentTime(): number` - Returns the current time of the animation of all elements
 - `getProgress(): number` - Returns the progress of the animation of all elements as a percentage between 0 to 100.
 - `getPlayState(): string` - Returns the current playing state, it can be `"idle" | "running" | "paused" | "finished"`
 - `getSpeed(): number` - Return the playback speed of the animation
-- `getOptions(): object` - Returns the options that were used to create the animation

 ### The almost as long list of Set Methods; these methods are chainable